November STEM : Giant Balloons,Thanksgiving Parades, & Engineering

 The T in STEM - Technology

 Next we head to our computers to conduct research on the parade and balloons.
+Then we design an awesome robot parade to share with other classes in the hallway.
+Another option is to create a parade with a green screen!

 Our favorite part, of course, is an engineering challenge.
 After browsing through the various sites about the parade, the students are now ready to problem solve and create a small prototype for a parade balloon using dowels, balloons and paper decorations.
 We encourage them to use their imaginations and create a unique balloon that they would like to see in the parade.